 When you become a badass beardsman, you take a step beyond simply “growing out your facial hair.”
 So, you want a beard that enhances your overall look.
-This where exceptional beard care will make your beard stand out.
+This is where exceptional beard care will elevate your man grooming.

 The shape, length, and quality of the beard all depend on your grooming routine.
 Proper washing, trimming, brushing and conditioning will define your beard and make it the best it can be.

 Have you been growing a beard, and now it’s gotten a bit unruly?
-Wild beards are not always a bad thing, but if you prefer a posh look or want to help your beard grow longer, there are some things you can do to perfect your beard care routine.
+Wild beards aren’t always a bad thing, but if you prefer a posh look or want to help your beard grow longer, there are some things you can do to perfect your beard care routine.

 Follow these beard care tips to get a healthy, easy to maintain and impressive looking beard for life.

 If you wash with a men’s natural shampoo two to three times a week, your beard will stay clean and smell amazing.
 It also prevents any buildup of oil, sweat, and germs that can cause beard itch and other irritation.

 Since your facial hair is no different from any other hair, you don’t need to buy a special beard wash unless you have extremely sensitive skin underneath.
 The best alcohol-free shampoos don’t have any sulfates or alcohol.

 Another part of beard care is keeping it soft and shiny.
 Beard oil is a mix of carrier and essential oils that has become a great way to condition your beard and add shine.
 Since these products use carrier oils and natural ingredients, it moisturizes your hair follicles and skin underneath, which prevents dry skin and itching.

 Your beard is only as healthy as the skin beneath, so this step is important, particularly if you have sensitive skin that constantly itches because of your beard.

 Learn How do you use beard oil like a pro.
 To start, you’ll want to be sparing with your oil as you don’t need very much to cover your beard.